MultisampledNight/nyandere/doc/manual.typ

 === Analysis

 #detail(
-  `stats (<range>)`,
+  `stats`,
   [
-    Analyzes all payments and deliveries made
+    Analyzes all payments and deliveries made.
-    during `range`, defaulting to the last 30 days.
     Emitted are:

     - Money spent in total
     - Count of deliveries
     - Quartiles of money spent over purchases
-    - Average products per session
+    - Average products
   ],

   `balance